kamal-kaur04/testng-browserstack/README.md

 - Clone the repository
 - Replace YOUR_USERNAME and YOUR_ACCESS_KEY with your BrowserStack access credentials in browserstack.yml.
 - Install dependencies `mvn compile`
-- To run the test suite locally, run `mvn test -P sample-test`
+- To run the test suite with local webdriver, run `mvn test -P skip-browserstack-test`
-- To run the test suite having cross-platform with parallelization on browserstack, run `mvn test -P sample-test-browserstack`
+- To run the test suite having cross-platform with parallelization on browserstack, run `mvn test -P sample-test`
 - To run local (privately hosted websites) tests on browserstack, run `mvn test -P sample-local-test`

 Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)